-Johnston Health Restrictions for Facility Visitors, Vendors and Volunteers
+Johnston Health Restrictions for Facility Visitors and Vendors

-PLEASE NOTE: No visitor, vendor, volunteer or student with fever, cough, cold or flu-like symptoms should enter any Johnston Health facility.
+PLEASE NOTE: No visitor, vendor or student with fever, cough, cold or flu-like symptoms should enter any Johnston Health facility.

 We ask that all patients, companions, visitors, community practitioners and vendors wear masks at Johnston Heath facilities.